 Diving certification cards: bring your most current PADI certification card (either Divemaster or Assistant Instructor).
 Also, you will need the dates of all your other courses so either bring a list of your certifications and dates or just bring all your cards.
 If you have lost your cards your course dates are available online from PADI and your Course Director has access to this information.

-If you are transferring from another non-PADI dive agency you will need photocopies of your certification cards to sent to PADI at the end of your IE.
+If you are transferring from another non-PADI dive agency you will need photocopies of your certification cards sent to PADI at the end of your IE.

-Logbook: , you will need proof that you have 60 logged dives for your IDC and 100 logged dives by the time of your Instructor Examination.
+Logbook: you will need proof that you have 60 logged dives for your IDC and 100 logged dives by the time of your Instructor Examination.

-The PADI materials you have been tcompulsory for your IDC , currently they areinclude:
+The PADI materials compulsory for your IDC include:

 A digital or paper instructor manual